JanneMattila/azure-digital-twins-demos/README.md

 - `_id` is identifier of the digital twin
 - `_model` is model name of the payload

-There are picked by [AzureDigitalTwinsUpdaterFunc](./src/AzureDigitalTwinsUpdaterFunc) which then processes mapping of incoming data to the target digital twin.
+These are picked by [AzureDigitalTwinsUpdaterFunc](./src/AzureDigitalTwinsUpdaterFunc) which then processes mapping of incoming data to the target digital twin.

 **Note**: Only `Property` types in the model are updated by the updater.